AdrianChC/Tech_guide_on_urban_network_for_emergency_response/README.md

 <img src="/figs/fig19.jpg" alt="The final version of the Optimal Network" width="75%"/>

 ## Area of Coverage Identification
 A risk management application for area of coverage identification is micro-zoning [(Figure 20)][20].
 Which is based on network classification by proximity to a given service.
-The ‘v.net.alloc’ algorithm is a GRASS module that classifies a network into subsets corresponding to the closest feature of a give use or service.
+The `v.net.alloc` algorithm is a GRASS module that classifies a network into subsets corresponding to the closest feature of a give use or service.
 Which might be used to delimitate micro-zones for temporary shelters, field hospital or food provision.
 The parameters are an Input Vector Line and Center Point layers.

 <img src="/figs/fig20.jpg" alt="Services Area of Coverage" width="75%"/>

 parameters are an Input Vector Line and Center Point layers.
 The results could be processed to derive a polygon for each zone.
 Since there is not an algorithm for this task, it needs to be done manually.
-However, a convex hull[^20] is easily computed with the native ‘Convex Hull’ algorithm.
+However, a convex hull[^20] is easily computed with the native `Convex Hull` algorithm.
 Use it as a basis for the polygons or do it from scratch.
 In any case, fine tune the micro-zones with on the field information.

 # Behavioral Study by Place
 Once the location of main services is done, further questions about behavior around its location could be addressed.
 By surveying, observing or counting on community’s knowledge, some of these questions could be addressed.
 One of the questions is agglomeration [(Figure 21)][21].
 Use intensity beyond safety is identifiable by any of the previous methods.
 Gather the information and mark the most crowded places.
 Add more complexity to the selection process if needed.